Worker collectives and multi-agent jobs

 ‘Multi-agent’ jobs are those in which the work to be completed is largely of a ‘care’ nature as opposed to ‘responsibility’ and where there are multiple agents or workers employed to complete the common task.
 What this means is that the workers have equal or comparable training and all that the common task comprises can be completed by another agent.
 The unplanned absence of one or multiple agents does not stop the work being done, however it may result in a slower delivery of service or product.
 Examples of these are inbound call centres with similarly or generically trained agents, checkout operators, large-scale caterers and retail sales staff paid solely by salary or in combination with negligible commission potential.

 ‘Standard market forces’ refers to a market-driven labour market that is subject to limited regulations governing areas such as minimum wage floors, youth rates, hire and fire rights of employers, employment contracts and health and safety.
-The New Zealand labour market is subject to such constraints and is the model used for reference.
+The

 ‘Effective worker collective’ refers to a democratically-run collective of workers that is effective in securing positive changes to the terms and conditions at their place of work.
 Effectiveness in this case will generally revolve around the level to which the workers are ‘organised’ and able to apply pressure on the employer to grant a concession or change a practice.
 References to the word ‘union’ in current industrial legislation secure (what some regard as monopolistic) rights for trade unions to represent workers.
 While there is no compulsion for a trade union to be affiliated to the Council of Trade Unions (NZ), it is a separate argument as to whether such affiliation is a strategic necessity for survival and will not be considered here.
 The definition of a union is likewise a separate argument and warrants discussion at another time.